Course - Sustainability reporting – Introduction - BBOA3015

 Learning outcome

-- Have in-depth insight into the purposes of sustainability reporting and what quality requirements exist for usability in user information.
+- the purposes of sustainability reporting and what quality requirements exist for usability in user information.
 This, including importance and connections between and differences in reporting on organizational internal and external effects

-- Have knowledge of factors that influence an organization’s reporting behavior, including impacts of regulations and enforcement, as well as insight into demand and use of sustainability reporting by relevant stakeholders.
+- factors that influence an organization’s reporting behavior, including impacts of regulations and enforcement, as well as insight into demand and use of sustainability reporting by stakeholders.

 Skills - Upon completion, the student must be able to

-- Carry out processes with the identification and analysis of significant external and corporate economic effects related to social responsibility and sustainability
+- Carry out processes with the identification and analysis of significant external and corporate economic effects related to sustainability

 - Assess the organization’s internal control and other critical infrastructure for carrying out sustainability reporting

-- Be able to make decisions based on the information from an organization’s sustainability reporting.
+- Make decisions based on the information from an organization’s sustainability reporting.

 General competence - upon completion, the student must:

-- Have sufficient theoretical and practical competence to be able to stay up to date on ongoing professional developments within sustainability reporting, regulation and verification
+- Have sufficient theoretical and practical competence to stay up to date on ongoing professional developments within sustainability reporting, regulation and verification

 - Be able to exchange professional views and experiences with, and communicate key subject matter to others within the subject area, the profession, and other stakeholders